 April 17th, 2007 Update

-Today, I called the FTC office of media relations.
-I was directed to Claudia Bourne Farrell who apparently was the one who drafted the press release.
-She contends that credit freeze language was "probably" stripped for brevity" and politely, but firmly persisted that the release was fine the way it was.
+I called the FTC office of media relations and was directed to Claudia Bourne Farrell who apparently was the one who drafted the press release.
+She contends that credit freeze language was ~"probably stripped for brevity" and politely, but firmly persisted that the release was fine the way it was.
 She did provide her e-email before we concluded the call so I took one more opportunity to educate her about the issue:

 Dear Ms. Bourne-Farrell,

 If you understand how credit freezes work as you say, I hope you will see that they are far more effective than fraud alerts (which are optional for retailers to follow), and credit monitoring (which only alerts you to bad activity without actually stopping it).
 Freezes fully prevent ANY kind of check of one's credit report without express consent.

 While stopping the proliferation of private data and the loss thereof is a huge part of the problem, I and all other Americans would sleep better knowing that in many cases, it doesn't matter who has the data because they can't use it for anything that requires a credit check.

 Please, understand that I don't mean to be offensive when I ask this, but how is the FTC doing their job when they won't even list credit freezes as an important tool for consumers along with fraud alerts (which are temporary and of questionable effectiveness) and credit monitoring (which doesn't stop anything plus costs a monthly fee)?